Player Owned Ports

 To modify ship components, click on the circle that corresponds to the component you wish to modify.
 A menu will appear and show you a list of possible components to use.
 You can view a component's stats by clicking on it.
 To use a component, select the Activate button at the bottom of the list.

 If you have not unlocked a component for use yet, a lock will be displayed next to it.
 A gold lock indicates a component you can afford to buy, while a silver lock indicates a component you cannot afford.
+If you wish to hide ship components which have become obsolete from upgrading, you can click the check button that says "Hide obsolete ship parts" which is just above the voyage success chance bar.

 After sorting out your ship's components, you can assign crew members to the ship.
 Click the + button underneath the Crew heading to start assigning a crew.
 You'll have to first assign a captain, after which you can assign up to 5 crew members to the ship.
 To assign crew, simply drag their icon into an empty crew slot.
 You can also replace a crew member by simply dragging another member's icon onto that slot.